SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 ### Step 3: Sending logs to Sumo

-Once you have the yaml file downloaded in step 2, please follow the below steps
+Once you have the yaml file downloaded in step 2, follow the steps below.

 1. Copy the yaml at *C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d*  folder in the machine which needs to be monitored.
 2.  restart the collector using the command `Restart-Service -Name`.